History of Luxembourg (1984—present): Coalition tensions over reforms

 Problems arose in some of the reforms undertaken by the government.
 Until now, the additional family allowance had been paid to families with full-time students over the age of 18.
-Controversially, their proposed replacement, the new grants and loans for students would not be paid to non-resident workers, leading to widespread trade union protests on behalf of the thousands of trans-border commuters.
+Controversially, their proposed replacement, the new grants and loans for students would not be paid to non-resident workers, leading to widespread trade union protests on behalf of thousands of cross-border commuters.
 The Court of Justice rejected the new policy as discriminatory in 2013, leading to a revision of the law.

 The government proposed a controversial reform of the marriage and adoption law in 2010, allowing same-sex marriage and conferring the same rights and duties as heterosexual marriage.
 The law recognised homosexual couples' right to adoption, and members of a married same-sex couple could adopt a child individually but not together.
 The Council of State rejected this, and the parliamentary committee reconsidered the liberal Belgian and French models making no difference between married couples regarding adoption.
 No full compromise was reached by the time the Juncker government fell in 2013.

-In 2012, following several months of protests against proposed changes to both the primary and secondary education systems, the Government was obliged to extend the negotiation phase of the reforms until 2013.
+In 2012, following months of protests against proposed education reforms, the Government was obliged to extend the negotiation phase of the plans until 2013.
 The proposed measures were designed to take account of demographic changes, including the fact that more children were entering the Luxembourg school system who did not speak Luxembourgish at home.

 These and other issues exacerbated tensions within the coalition and within each of the political parties.
-For the CSV concerns centred on ethical reforms such as the adoption issue for same-sex couples, whereas for the LSAP internal tensions focused on the question of the limitation of wage indexation (until 2015), which was intended to rescue the competitiveness of Luxembourg’s economy by limiting labour costs, and on the adoption of the various European stability treaties.
+For the CSV concerns centred on ethical reforms such as the adoption issue for same-sex couples, whereas for the LSAP internal tensions focused on the question of the limitation of wage indexation (until 2015), which was intended to rescue the competitiveness of Luxembourg's economy by limiting labour costs, and on the adoption of the various European stability treaties.
 In addition, in 2012 a preliminary investigation into extortion, that involved two ministers accused of having lobbied an entrepreneur, was launched (the so-called Wickrange/Livange affair, named after the localities where a shopping centre and a football stadium were to be built).
-The affair was widely reported in the media; however, the Chamber of Deputies eventually decided not to pursue proceedings against the CSV and LSAP ministers cited in the general prosecutor’s preliminary investigation.
+The affair was widely reported in the media; however, the Chamber of Deputies eventually decided not to pursue proceedings against the CSV and LSAP ministers cited in the general prosecutor's preliminary investigation.